- National Parks in India

 The park is compared to the thrill we used to get while watching the fight of Mowgli and Sher Khan, as Jungle Book is all about this place.

-The park was honored with the title of the “Best Management Award” in 2011.
+The park was honoured with the title of the “Best Management Award” in 2011.
 This tiger reserve has the highest density of herbivores in India.
+Therefore, Pench national park is a haven for Tigers.

 Periyar National Park